-“In the first year, a baby’s entire wardrobe changes over about four times,” says Cummins.
+“In the first year, a baby’s entire wardrobe changes over about 4 times,” says Cummins.
 Buying baby clothes from a consignment or second-hand store, getting hand-me-downs from family and friends and borrowing baby equipment can also help keep the pre-mat leave spending to a reasonable level.

 - How to choose a guardian for your children

 - 5 smart ways to save for your child’s education